 One point to note is that after being installed the programme auto launches into a calibration routine for 3 minutes during which time there is no spectrum display.
 Make sure the frequency matches the frequency of the incoming audio tone.
 The following shows a complete time sequence reception:-

 Admittedly this solution is not the most cost effective.
-Last year I picked up for $1 an Oregon scientific WWVB clock, with LCD display and alarm functions for $1 from the local charity shop!
+Last year I picked up an Oregon scientific WWVB clock, with LCD display and alarm functions for $1 from the local charity shop!